 Consumer Unit Replacement Cost

-- Average cost for a consumer unit is £500
+- The average cost to replace a consumer unit is £500.

-- It will take roughly 1 day to complete
+- This will take around 1 day for an electrician to complete.

-- A breakdown of pricing information for different types of consumer units
+- A breakdown of how much different types of consumer units cost in 2025.

 Trying to find out how much it costs to install a new consumer unit and replace an old fusebox?

-In this complete guide, we cover all the prices included in fuse box replacement and installing different types of consumer units, such as a split load consumer unit and garage consumer unit.
-We also look at the average fees that a consumer unit installer will charge.
+In this complete guide, we cover all the prices included in fuse box replacement and installing different types of consumer units — such as a split load consumer unit and garage consumer unit.
+We also look at the average fees that a consumer unit installer will charge in the UK.

 On average, you're looking at an overall cost of £500 to get the job done.